 - Facen Earth Skincare Eye Serum for Dark Circles (Etsy)

 Looking for more natural cosmetics?
 Check out my review about 6 Great Organic Make-up Gift Sets.

 - More about Vegetable Oils: Natural Oils For Skin

 - More about Essential Oils: Essential Oil Chart

-- More Cosmetic Recipes: Recipes – Lotions, Creams and Body Butters
+- Cosmetic Recipes: Recipes – Lotions, Creams and Body Butters

 - Disinfect all your equipment before starting.
 You can use a solution of 1 liter of water with 1/2 cup of bleach.
 Make sure everything is dry and clean before usage.

-- Measure each oil with the plastic pipette into the glass tube.
+- Measure each oil with the plastic pipette or a measuring spoon into the glass tube.